Skip to content

 A sweep alone isn't an entry.
 You need confirmation that the reversal is genuine:

 Market structure shift: If the sweep causes a Change of Character on a lower timeframe, it confirms the direction has shifted.
+An order block often forms at the sweep origin, providing a precise entry zone.

 Candlestick pattern: A strong engulfing or pin bar at the sweep level adds confirmation.